Stocks drift after Fed cites long road ahead on inflation

 Treasury yields have zoomed higher in recent days on expectations for a firmer Fed.
 They were holding relatively steady Tuesday

-The yield on the 10-year Treasury, which helps set rates for mortgages and other important loans, slipped to 3.66% from 3.64% late Monday.
-The two-year yield, which moves more on expectations for the Fed, held steady at 4.47%.
+The yield on the 10-year Treasury, which helps set rates for mortgages and other important loans, rose to 3.66% from 3.64% late Monday.
+The two-year yield, which moves more on expectations for the Fed, dipped to 4.46% from 4.47%.
 It remains near its highest level in three months.

 A relatively lackluster earnings reporting season on Wall Street is also rolling on.